 The new Shimla Bypass cable-stayed bridge forms part of the 27 km four-lane development of the proposed Shoghi – Shimla - Dhalli bypass of National Highway 22 in the northern state of Himachal Pradesh, India.

 At the onset of the project, Systra-IBT was engaged by Chetak Enterprises to undertake concept development, detailed design and construction engineering of the cable-stayed spans.
 The development of the concept was undertaken using a detailed Tekla model incorporating the drone survey results of the valley, which was an essential tool used to identify the optimal pier locations given the complex valley geometry.
 The use of Tekla is now being extended into the final and construction phases of the project.

-The project is ongoing however, the communication through Trimble connect between teams were essential for solving issues.
+The project is ongoing, however the communication through Trimble connect between teams was essential for solving issues.
 Systra-IBT was engaged by Chetak Enterprises to undertake concept development, detailed design and construction engineering of the cable-stayed spans.

 Tekla Structures and Trimble Connect were used to develop the complex 3D geometric model and the coordinated Tekla drawings for all the structural elements.